 Barrel wine tours are the perfect way for you to be able to get this exposure and put yourself in the winemaker’s shoes.
-Tasting wine from the barrel gives you the chance to taste the upcoming new vintages before they are released to the public and taste a wine in it’s youth.
+Tasting wine from the barrel gives you the chance to taste the upcoming new vintages before the public and taste a wine in it’s youth.
 It gives you a sneak peak into what this wine could possibly become.
 How will it mature?
 What do you think this wine will taste like in 5, 10 or even 20 years?
 It’s all about prediction and assumptions at this stage and years later popping open some of those bottles to compare and see if you were right.

 Wines don’t only aged in barrels, as there are also stainless steel tanks, amphora, cement tanks, etc. However barrels infuse elements into the wine such as vanilla, smokiness and spice.
 Winemakers will age wine in barrels as little as 3 to 6 months up to 24 to 36 months and beyond.
 It all depends upon the winemaker’s personal preference and the laws dictated by the wine regions in which they exist.
 Typically the longer a wine is aged in barrels the higher the price point due to the increased cost to the winery.